kaylarhoades/flu/README.md

-# flu for this project we are comparing the influenza A strains from winter 2019 vs winter 2020 aligning sequences and constructing a phylogenetic tree.
+# flu for this project we are picking 25 influenza A strains from 2019 and 25 from 2020 and then constructing a phylogenetic tree.